AElfProject/AElf/docs/tutorials/dapp/setup.md

 # Setup

-You'll be guided through cloning the repository, running the example we provide as well as the unit tests.
-The first step you need to do is to follow the setup process in order to install all dependencies.

-This part of the tutorial will teach you the following points:
+This article will get you started with AElf's Boilerplate project.
+You will learn the following items:
-- setting the basic environment for developing contracts and dApps.
+- setting up the basic environment for developing contracts and dApps.
 - downloading **AElf Boilerplate**'s code and setting up Visual Studio Code.
-- running a template contract and basic interactions from a dApp frontend.
+- running a template contract and basic interactions from a dApp frontend with the Javascript SDK demo and the browser extension.

 ## Environment